401k, IRA and Roth IRA Contribution, Eligiblity, Income and Tax Deduction Limits

 Roth IRA Plans

-Roth IRA contribution limits remained unchanged in 2015, but income (AGI) increased moderately in line with inflation.
-The AGI increases mean more people are eligible to open a Roth IRA account.
-Updated details and a comparison to 2014 levels are shown in the table below.
-Note that 2014 Roth IRA levels are the ones you should be looking for 2014 taxes you file in 2015.
+Roth IRA annual contribution limits have remained unchanged for several years, but income (AGI) increased moderately in line with inflation.
+The AGI increases mean more people are eligible to open a Roth IRA account and take advantage of the post-retirement tax benefits.